QTimort/Angular-Node-CPP/README.md

 ------------ | -------------
-back | Simple NodeJS backend with ExpressJS front | Simple Front-End using AngularJS native-node-module | The fun part of the project, it contains some c++ sources which gets compiled using node-gyp and can then by used in a typical node script. cpp | Contains c++ sources that can be compiled into a library which can be loaded dynamically in an executable.
+back | Simple NodeJS backend with ExpressJS front | Simple Front-End using AngularJS native-node-module | The fun part of the project, it contains some c++ sources which gets compiled using node-gyp and can then be used in a typical node script. cpp | Contains c++ sources that can be compiled into a library which can be loaded dynamically in an executable.
 This folder is not required for this PoC but is nice to have to test the library.